-White Chicken Chili gets an instant flavor boost from Iron Range Porchetta Seasoning, combining a bevy of bold Italian flavors into one comforting bowl.
+White Chicken Chili with Cream Cheese gets an instant flavor boost from Iron Range Porchetta Seasoning, combining a bevy of bold Italian flavors into one comforting bowl.

-I don't tend to play favorites with the recipes I create and share (because I like 'em all!), but this White Chicken Porchetta Chili is currently my favorite winter recipe.
-Italian flavors from the porchetta seasoning bring bold flavor to every bite.
-It's insanely comforting and makes a sizeable amount (hello easy reheatable leftovers!).
+I don't tend to play favorites with the recipes I create and share (because I like 'em all!), but this Stovetop White Chicken Chili is currently my favorite fall/winter recipe.
+Italian flavors from porchetta seasoning bring bold flavors to every bite.
+It's insanely comforting and makes a sizeable amount (hello easy to reheat leftovers!).

 Jump to:

 If you've already whipped up a batch of homemade Iron Range Porchetta Seasoning you're ready to go!
-You can also use a premade porchetta seasoning as well (as long as the ingredients are similar to those provided in my recipe).
+You can also use a premade porchetta seasoning as well (as long as the ingredients are similar to those provided in my recipe, which you can get by hitting the link above).

-You will need the following ingredients to make White Chicken Porchetta Chili:
+You will need the following ingredients to make this White Chicken Chili recipe:

 - butter or bacon grease